jaykay12/tech/_posts/2020-8-6-spring-boot.md

 **Spring Framework Stereotype Annotations :**

-- `@Component`: Class-level annotation | Used to mark a Java class as a bean.
+- `@Component`: Class-level annotation.
+Used to mark a Java class as a bean.
 The Spring Framework pick it up during Component Scanning and configures it in the application context as a Spring Bean.

 ```java
     @Component